fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 ![status heatmap.png]({{site.baseurl}}/img/status heatmap.png)

-There strongest correlation I found happened to be at .61 which is 2nd Education percentage and your status if you're getting a job or not.
+The strongest correlation I found happened to be at .61 which is 2nd Education percentage and your status if you're getting a job or not.
 Maybe you can interpret this as, the percentages you got in high school can dictate your success on landing a job.

 ## Core Data